anhnt1208/beautiful-jekyll/_posts/2019-03-30-How-to-optimize-mysql-queries.md

 And use `DATETIME` for the fields expects a date value

 #### Avoid `Null` Values
 Should avoid this kind of values whenever possible because they can harm your database results.
-Take a look at [Problem with NULL](https://dev.mysql.com/doc/refman/8.0/en/problems-with-null.html) Sometime, we will be confused and meet problem when use `count`, `sum`, `min` with `NULL` value Below query will output different values when select table having rows with `NULL` value
+Take a look at [Problem with NULL](https://dev.mysql.com/doc/refman/8.0/en/problems-with-null.html)
+Sometime, we will be confused and meet problem when use `count`, `sum`, `min` with `NULL` value.
+Below query will output different values when select table having rows with `NULL` value
 ```mysql
 create table `tb_user` (
   user_id INT AUTO_INCREMENT,